kristian-io/weather-app/README.md

 Using google maps geocode API and Darksky.net API.

-  -geocode returns a coordinates from address
-  -darksky returns current weather data from coordinates
+*geocode API returns a coordinates from address *darksky API returns current weather data from coordinates